Registration Deadline: Your properly completed voter registration form must be

 Citizenship: Must be a United States citizen

-Residency: Must be a resident of Ohio and of the precinct in which you will vote at least 30 days immediately before the election.
+Residency: Must be a resident of Ohio at least 30 days immediately before the election.

-Mental Competency: Not must been declared incompetent for voting purposes by a probate court
+Mental Competency: Not declared incompetent for voting purposes by a probate court

 OBTAINING A VOTER REGISTRATION FORM